tbrown122387/autograder_gen_site/Instruction.md

 ## Step 3

 You can create a local directory to save the codes from GitHub.
-You may can name as "AutoGraderR" (the name is totally depends on you).
-Then you can enter the directory and right click "Git Bash Here".
+You may name as "AutoGraderR" (the name totally depends on you).
+Then you can enter the directory and right-click "Git Bash Here".
 It will give you a git terminal.